-While many of Rome’s attractions are within walking distance of each other, using public transport is often convenient too.
-Public transport in Rome is very well organized, and consists mostly of buses, trams and metros.
-With the Roma Pass, a type of public transport card, you can travel for a certain number of hours with all these means of transport.
-In addition, this Roma Pass entitles you to a number of interesting discounts.
+Despite many of Rome’s attractions being within walking distance of each other, using public transport can be convenient.
+Public transport in Rome is well organized, with buses, trams, and metros available.
+With the Roma Pass, a kind of public transport card, you can travel for a certain number of hours on all these modes of transport.
+Additionally, the Roma Pass offers several discounts on attractions.

 Public transport

-Paying for public transport is done using the same system in the metro, bus and tram.
-You can buy individual tickets at the ticket offices or purchase a ticket that is valid for several days.
-Please note, you cannot buy individual tickets in the bus or tram itself.
+Paying for public transport in the metro, bus, and tram is done through the same system.
+You can buy single tickets at the ticket offices or purchase a ticket that is valid for multiple days.
+Note that you cannot buy single tickets on the bus or tram itself.
 You must always do this in advance at the station at one of the kiosks or ticket machines.
 A standard ticket is valid for 100 minutes and costs €1.50.

 Metro

-The metro lines are especially useful when you want to travel a greater distance.
-Rome has two metro lines that run quite often and regularly.
-Metro line A, also called the red line, runs from Battistini to Anagnina.
-Metro line B, also called the blue line, runs from Rebibbia to Laurentina.
+The metro lines are mainly useful when you want to cover a longer distance.
+Rome has two metro lines that run quite frequently and regularly.
+Metro line A, also known as the red line, runs from Battistini to Anagnina.
+Metro line B, also known as the blue line, runs from Rebibbia to Laurentina.
 The two lines intersect at Termini; the central train station.

-A third metro line has been in the works for years, but it is not yet known exactly when it will be ready.
-Part of the third line has already been put into use.
-Metro line C, also called the green line, currently runs from San Giovanni to Monte Compatri.
+A third metro line has been in the works for years, but the exact completion date is not yet known.
+However, a portion of the third line has already been put into operation.
+Metro line C, also known as the green line, currently runs from San Giovanni to Monte Compatri.

 Bus and tram

-Rome also has an extensive network of buses and trams.
-These are actually complementing the metro network and take you everywhere you cannot reach by metro.
-The bus network is quite complex and buses do not always arrive on time.
+In addition, Rome also has an extensive network of buses and trams.
+These are complementary to the metro network and take you everywhere the metro cannot reach.
+The bus network is quite complex and the buses do not always run on time.
 The tram network is also quite small; there are six different lines.
-Some of the main buses and trams for the sights are:
+Some of the most important buses and trams for the sights are:

 > Bus 40 and bus 64: Piazza Venetia and Vatican City